 ● decreased anxiety and depression along with increased feelings of well-being

-● being pleasantly distracted during your massage time and giving you something to think about afterwards, beyond being a cancer patient
+● being distracted during your massage time and giving you something to think about afterwards, beyond being a cancer patient

 ● improved body image